google/WebFundamentals/src/content/en/updates/2020/12/webassembly.md

 ![Context menu on the `env.memory` in the Scope pane showing an "Inspect Memory" item](/web/updates/images/2020/12/webassembly/image4.png)

-Once clicked, it will bring up a viewer of the WebAssembly memory, in which you can inspect the memory in hexadecimal and ASCII views, navigate to specific addresses, as well as interpret the data in different formats:
+Once clicked, it will bring up a **Memory Inspector**, in which you can inspect the WebAssembly memory in hexadecimal and ASCII views, navigate to specific addresses, as well as interpret the data in different formats: